wdoyle42/cc_earn/ashe_proposal/ashe_proposal.md

 \newpage
 <!-- \doublespacing -->

-# Objective/Background
+# Objective/background

-Econometric approaches to predicting earnings after graduation are not uncommon in the higher education literature, as many researchers in the field have attempted to support college-going behavior due to its generous return on investment [@doyle2016educearn; @card:1995;
+Econometric approaches to predicting earnings after graduation are not uncommon in the higher education literature, as many researchers have found evidence of higher education's positive return on investment [@doyle2016educearn; @card:1995; @Card:1999; @Card:2001;
-@Card:1999; @Card:2001;
 @Oreopoulous_Petronijevic_2013]. @Oreopoulous_Petronijevic_2013 take a
-comprehensive look at the research available on market returns to higher education, reviewing 30 years of literature that ultimately demonstrate an economic advantage and higher earnings potential for those individuals with a college education. @Carnevale_etal_2011, however, note an important caveat for this general earnings boost: the potential earnings increase depends on the type of degree/credential
+comprehensive look at the research available on market returns to higher education, reviewing 30 years of literature that ultimately demonstrates an economic advantage and higher earnings potential for those individuals with a college education. @Carnevale_etal_2011, however, note an important caveat for this general earnings boost: the potential earnings increase depends on the type of degree/credential